haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

-The decision plot shows that the variable importance in classifying the data plotting the mean value of short term variability in rst place.
+The decision plot shows that the variable importance in classifying the data plotting the mean value of short term variability in first place.
 So, basically the tree classification method used this variable as the principal variable to grouped the data.